Mk777Git/property-value-slider/README.md

 ### startValue (integer)
 The start value for the property.
 This value is set once at the beginning.

+### sameContent
+Is only relevant, if the parameter destPropUnit = "contentLength".
+In this case without the parameter a random LOREM is created to fill the content.
+So every time you change the lenght you get a new Text.
+If the parameter "sameContent" exists or the value is 'true', then is will be allways the same Text.

 ## Example
 ```html
 <content-slider